Oceanir

 API access that goes past the pin

 Picarta offers a public API with 10 free calls then metered pricing.
 That is a genuine differentiator for developers building geolocation into a pipeline.
 Google Lens has a Vision API but it identifies objects, it does not geolocate.
-Oceanir includes a geolocation-specific API in Pro ($39/month, 100 credits, 100 req/hr) with both Bearer token and x-api-key auth, an OpenAPI spec, and MCP server integration.
+Oceanir provisions its geolocation-specific API for reviewed integrations, with Bearer and x-api-key auth, an OpenAPI spec, and MCP server integration.
 The difference: Picarta's API returns a pin.
 Oceanir's API returns the pin plus the evidence trail behind it.

 02